fieldtrip/website/workshop/nigeria2025/preprocessing.md

 ### Defining and reading trials

-Now that we know about teh structure and values of the events, we can go back to the data on disk, search for a specific stimulus, and define trials around that stimulus event.
+Now that we know about the structure and values of the events, we can go back to the data on disk, search for a specific stimulus, and define trials around that stimulus event.

     % read all trials of one stimulus condition